-SAU 19 is committed to lifelong learning.
-The primary goal for the Goffstown Adult Education Program (GAP) is to facilitate adult students' completion of their high school education by providing a flexible and supportive environment where the foundation is laid for success in either post-secondary education or the job market.
-HiSET exam preparation, as well as courses for credit toward a GHS or an Adult Diploma, is offered for each semester.
+SAU #19 is committed to lifelong learning.
+The primary goal for the Goffstown Adult Education Program (GAP) is to facilitate adult students' completion of their High School education by providing a flexible and supportive environment where the foundation is laid for success in either post-secondary education or the job market.
+HiSET exam preparation as well as courses for credit toward a GAHS or an Adult Diploma are offered each semester.
 The GAP also offers non-credit courses in areas of interest to community members.
-For more information, contact the adult education office at GHS (603) 497-4841
+For more information, contact the adult education office at GHS (497-4841).